 He founded an orphanage, edited a magazine, produced over 140 books, responded to 500 letters a week, and often preached 10 times in a week in various churches as well as his own.

-He suffered form gout and rheumatism and Bright’s disease, and in the last twenty years of his ministry was so sick that he missed a third of the Sundays in his pulpit.
+He suffered from gout and rheumatism and Bright’s disease, and in the last twenty years of his ministry was so sick that he missed a third of the Sundays in his pulpit.

 He was a Christian Hedonist, coming closer than anyone I know to my favorite non-biblical sentence: “One thing is past all question; we shall bring our Lord most glory if we get from Him much grace.”